A local's guide to Paris - Andreas Karapanos - Citimarks

 Less is more...I imagine that you refer to the Naturalité: Alain Ducasse’s culinary philosophy advocating a more natural treatment of locally supplied ingredients.
 What is the benefit from a meal Naturalité?

-Naturalité treats vegetables in a new way, offering a holistic culinary experience.
-Let’s say I am making lobster with beetroot.
-The beetroot will be decomposed into parts that will acquire different forms and textures.
-They can be crushed, melted or sprayed; they will be cooked with other ingredients, and delicately blend with the taste of the lobster.
-The various preparations will all find their way into the dish, offering a kaleidoscope of flavors and textures.
-By choosing seasonal, organic products, treated in ways that respect their substance, naturalité aims to achieve purity in a flavorful outfit.
+"Naturalité" treats vegetables in a novel manner, providing a comprehensive culinary experience.
+For instance, when preparing lobster with beetroot, the beetroot is deconstructed into various parts that take on different forms and textures.
+It can be crushed, melted, or sprayed, and then cooked with other ingredients, delicately merging with the taste of the lobster.
+The diverse preparations find their way into the dish, creating a kaleidoscope of flavors and textures.
+Through the use of seasonal, organic products treated with respect for their essence, "Naturalité" aims to achieve purity in a flavorful presentation.

 What do you remember from your first day in the City of Lights?

-At the end of my first day at work, I was overwhelmed by that new world opening up to me.
-I needed to take some fresh air and so I walked from the Arc de Triomphe to the Pont d’Alma: the beauty of the landscape and the majestic architecture filled my heart with enthusiasm.
-Later, in the same evening, I went up to Montmartre.
-As I was sitting on the hill, contemplating the city lights from above, I felt like I was closer to paradise.
-On the way back, I got amazed by the picturesque scenery of the rue des Martyrs and the grandeur of the Place de la Concorde, the Louvre, and the Champs Elysées.
-The excitement of that first evening gave me the energy I needed and a feeling that the vibe of this city can help me defy the challenges to come.
+At the conclusion of my initial workday, the enormity of this new world opening before me overwhelmed me.
+Seeking some fresh air, I strolled from the Arc de Triomphe to the Pont d’Alma.
+The beauty of the landscape and the majestic architecture infused my heart with enthusiasm.
+Later that evening, I ascended Montmartre.
+As I sat on the hill, observing the city lights below, I felt a closeness to paradise.
+On the return journey, I marveled at the picturesque Rue des Martyrs and the grandeur of Place de la Concorde, the Louvre, and the Champs Elysées.
+The excitement of that initial evening provided me with the energy and a sense that the spirit of this city could help me confront the challenges ahead.

 Are there any ethnic cuisines that you enjoy in Paris and what is your experience from the street food in the city?

-Paris does not have a strong street-food culture, because Parisians are not accustomed to eat standing on the street.
-Even when they don't have much time, they try to enjoy their lunch around a table.
-It is important for the people here to be able to feel the taste of each meal, something that resonates with the slow-food philosophy and is a clear indication of the love and respect French people have for food.
+Paris lacks a robust street-food culture because Parisians aren't accustomed to eating while standing on the street.
+Even when pressed for time, they prefer to savor their meals around a table.
+The ability to appreciate the taste of each dish is crucial for locals, aligning with the slow-food philosophy and reflecting the love and respect the French hold for their cuisine.

 Are there any other up-and-coming chefs we should know about?

-You should check out the talented chef Pascal Barbot, owner of the restaurant Astrance.
-Barbot marries tastes and ingredients from very different cultures and blends them into harmonic and tasteful meals.
-His out-of-the-box thinking pushes the boundaries of creativity further than other chefs of his age.
+You should explore the culinary creations of the talented chef Pascal Barbot, who owns the restaurant "Astrance."
+Barbot skillfully combines tastes and ingredients from diverse cultures, crafting harmonious and flavorful dishes.
+His innovative thinking pushes the boundaries of creativity beyond those of many chefs in his field.

 What is the most precious lesson that a chef gave you in Paris?

-I remember when Joël Robuchon visited the kitchen to check-out our work.
-It was a busy evening and everyone was stressed, even the waiters.
-Faced with this collective panic, Éric Bouchenoire, his right-hand man, turned and told me: “You don’t cook for him, you cook for you.”
+I recall a moment when Joël Robuchon visited the kitchen to inspect our work.
+The atmosphere was tense as it was a bustling evening, and even the waitstaff were stressed.
+In the midst of this collective panic, Éric Bouchenoire, his right-hand man, turned to me and said, “You don’t cook for him, you cook for you.”
 He was right.
-I had forgotten the reason I was there: to satisfy my love for cooking.
+I had lost sight of the reason I was there: to indulge my passion for cooking.

 We get so focused on meeting the expectations of our chefs that, sometimes, we risk putting aside the pleasure we take from the process of creation.
 Each chef sets his own standards that we should not use as our single measure: we should try to set the bar as high as we can handle, and build our unique identity as chefs.